• Skip to primary navigation

 This Amish jello salad takes a bit of time to make since it has three layers, and each layer needs to chill before adding the next layer.

 But it is not hard to make.
-You just need to make it when you have a couple of hours, so you can keep coming back to it to add another layer.
+You just need to make it when you are at home for a couple of hours, so you can keep coming back to it to add another layer.

 We always made this ribbon salad recipe in jello molds and put the green on the bottom and red on top (using the jello mold, we put the red in first).
 It looks really pretty in a ring with the three layers.